Silex/rocketjob/dirmon.md

 sits there monitoring folders for changes.
 More importantly it avoids a "single point of failure" that is typical for earlier directory monitoring solutions.
-Every time `DirmonJob` runs and scans the paths for new files it could be running on a new worker.
-If any server/worker is removed or shutdown it will not stop `DirmonJob` since it will just run on another worker instance.
+Every time `DirmonJob` runs and scans the paths for new files it could be running on a different worker.
+If any worker is removed or shutdown it will not stop `DirmonJob` since it will just run on another worker instance.

 There can only be one `DirmonJob` instance `queued` or `running` at a time.
-Any attempt to start a second instance will result in an exception.

 If an exception occurs while running `DirmonJob`, a failed job instance will remain in the job list for problem determination.
-The failed job cannot be restarted and should be destroyed if no longer needed.
+The failed job cannot be restarted and should be destroyed when no longer needed.

 [0]: http://rocketjob.io